bytewhim/bytewhim/README.md

 👋 Hi, I’m @bytewhim,

-Welcome to our coding channel, where we provide concise and straightforward tutorials on various programming topics.
+Place to find concise and straightforward tutorials on various programming topics.

 <!---
 bytewhim/bytewhim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.